space-concordia-robotics/robotics-prototype/robot/util/stresstest/README.md

 ## Running the stress test (Python)

 If on x86 architecture, run the script with: `./odroid_stresser.py 10` for 10 seconds of runtime.
 If no runtime is specified, it will default to 60 seconds.
-If on arm architecture, run the script with `sudo ./odroid_stresser.py`
+If on ARM architecture, run the script with `sudo ./odroid_stresser.py`.
+This is mainly because the function that gets the frequency of the clock speed needs to read from different file locations, based off what architecture you are running this script on.

 You may stop the process at anytime with `Ctrl + c`.